-Source: Jharkhand Block level Rural Development Officials and BCs: Stakeholder Discussions
+Source: Jharkhand Block level Rural Development Officials & BCs: Stakeholder Discussions

 According to the data above, maximum number of transactions was made in Ramgarh district closely followed by Ratu district.
 The remaining districts have not shown substantial progress due to lack of proactive participation by District Administration, Banks and reduced payment disbursal to the beneficiaries after March -April 2012.
-The blocks of Mandu and Golain Ramgarh District commenced Aadhaar enabled Payment recently with payments on 1-2 occasions only.
+The blocks of Mandu and Gola in Ramgarh District commenced Aadhaar enabled Payment recently with payments on 1-2 occasions only.

-In Hazaribagh and Saraikela-Kharsawan, the payments through the pilot project happened only during first few months of the pilot and ceased after that due to lack of proactive participation by the associated bank and officials.
+In Hazaribagh and Saraikela-Kharsawan, the payments through the pilot project happened only during first few months of the pilot and ceased after that due to lack of proactive participation by the associated bank.

-During discussions, Key state and District officials highlighted the approximate MGNREGS wages paid during the Pilot phase- Dec'11 to Mar'12
+During discussion with key State and District Officials highlighted approximate MGNREGS wages paid during the Pilot phase- Dec'11 to Mar'12